 Professor, ICREA, Autonomous University of Barcelona (2010).
 Kallis is an Ecological Economist, Political Ecologist and Catalan Institution for Research and Advanced Studies (ICREA) Professor at the Institute of Environmental Science and Technology, Barcelona.
 He is the Author of Limits (2019) and The Case for Degrowth (2020).
 Kallis was previously a Marie Curie Fellow at the Energy and Resources group at UC Berkeley.

 Co-Founder, Creative Director and CEO

-Co-Founder, Creative Director and CEO, NORBLACK NORWHITE (2009) – a women-led, creative house and fashion label based in India, exploring the grey space of culture through style, space and stories.
-Kapadiya has a natural attraction to building community and celebrating art, identity and people of colour.
-She has developed an intuitive design and visual storytelling style with zero formal training.
-Kapadiya, along with Co-Founder, Amrit Kumar, have built their platform via self-exploration based on the foundations of integrity, love and respect in embracing the cross-cultural visual language and handmade textiles, while celebrating and re-interpreting culture and tradition.
+Co-Founder, Creative Director and CEO, NORBLACK NORWHITE (NBNW) (2009).
+NBNW is a women-led, creative house and fashion label based in India, exploring the grey space of culture through style, space and stories.
+Kapadiya, along with Co-Founder Amrit Kumar have built their platform via self-exploration, based on the foundations of integrity, love and respect in embracing the cross-cultural visual language and handmade textiles, while celebrating and re-interpreting culture and tradition.
+Kapadiya has a natural attraction to building community and celebrating art, identity and people of colour and has developed her intuitive design and visual storytelling style with zero formal training.

 ”Creativity and ingenuity are core to all systemic transformations.
 Looking at the current industry model with fresh eyes and no attachments is required.
 This can be done on all levels from re-shaping curriculums in fashion schools to mindful communication in mass marketing campaigns via the shifting of corporate success measures and priorities to a holistic and altruistic approach.”